SAP-samples/ui5-typescript-helloworld/step-by-step.md

 cd ui5-typescript-from-scratch
 ```

-Initialize an [npm](https://www.npmjs.com)-based project - this creates the `package.json` file in which also the dependencies will be added:
+Initialize an [npm](https://www.npmjs.com)-based project - this creates the `package.json` file where also the dependencies will be added:

 ```sh
 npm init -y